International Journal of Applied Electromagnetics and Mechanics

 Manuscripts must be written in English.
-Authors whose native language is not English are recommended to seek the advice of a native English speaker, if possible, before submitting their manuscripts.
-International Science Editing offers a language and copyediting service to all scientists who want to publish their manuscript in scientific peer-reviewed periodicals and books.
+Authors whose native language is not English are recommended to seek the advice of a native English speaker, before submitting their manuscripts.
+Peerwith offers a language and copyediting service to all scientists who want to publish their manuscript in scientific peer-reviewed periodicals and books.

 Manuscripts should be prepared with wide margins and double spacing throughout, including the abstract, footnotes and references.
 Every page of the manuscript, including the title page, references, tables, etc., should be numbered.
 However, in the text no reference should be made to page numbers; if necessary, one may refer to sections.
 Try to avoid the excessive use of italics and bold face.